-Alaa Eldanasoury, MD
+Alaa El Danasoury, MD

-Upon completion of his fellowships, Dr. El Danasoury served as cornea and refractive surgery consultant and subsequently as medical director at Magrabi Eye and Ear Center in UAE, where his performance of duty was impeccable.
+Upon completion of his fellowships, Dr. El Danasoury served as cornea and refractive surgery consultant and subsequently as medical director at the Magrabi Eye and Ear Center in the United Arab Emirates, where his performance of duty was impeccable.
 He was later relocated to his present duties at the Magrabi Hospital in Jeddah, Saudi Arabia.

-Dr. El Danasoury is among the very first refractive surgeons to perform LASIK operations in the world and was the first to perform Phakic IOLs in the Middle East.
+Dr. El Danasoury is among the very first refractive surgeons to perform LASIK operations in the world and was the first to use Phakic IOLs in the Middle East.

 He holds membership in the European Society of Cataract and Refractive Surgeons, the American Society of Cataract and Refractive Surgery, the Saudi Ophthalmological Society and the Egyptian Ophthalmological Society, to name a few.
-He also has many peer-reviewed publications, book chapters, awards and recognitions, invited lectures and more than 300 presentations at international meetings to his credit.
+He also has many peer-reviewed publications, book chapters, invited lectures and more than 300 presentations at international meetings to his credit.

 Direct Financial Relationships with Industry